Contents

 Frequently Asked Questions

-The band split in 1987 due to internal tensions and creative differences, particularly between Morrissey and Marr.
+The Smiths officially broke up in 1987, following internal tensions and creative differences, particularly between Morrissey and Johnny Marr.